 Just about anyone, but it is particularly beneficial for those who feel stuck or disconnected in their lives.

 There are times in which particular experiences, memories and traumas can prevent other healing modalities or medicine from being effective.
 These indicators point to the potential benefit of shamanic healing.

 It can help set things into motion to bring about balance as well as address deep underlying imbalances and challenging situations.

 What happens in a traditional healing session ?

 Preparation and a special setting help optimize the conditions for healing.

 Healing sessions are scheduled for one hour but we encourage you to leave more time in your schedule so you can slow down.

 Sometimes there is talking, other times silence.
 Counsel or guidance may be offered.
-Special feathers, plant spirits and other tools may be used as a part of the healing process.
+Special feathers and other tools may be used as a part of the healing process.
 There may be simple assignments to get things moving.

 The nature of the interaction is a bit mysterious and clarified through the healer listening and connecting with the divine forces that are present.